 One thing people tend to overlook when maintaining their site after the web design and development is complete is keeping it secure.
-Some web designers themselves do not put in place the proper practices to make sure a client site is as secure as it can be.
+Some web designers themselves do not put in place the proper practices to make sure a client’s site is as secure as it can be.
 In this day and age, online security is only going to become a more important element.
 There are far too many bots, hackers, and malware to let your website’s security lapse.
 WordPress is generally a pretty secure CMS.
 Though more and more it is targeted by hackers at certain “weaknesses” that lax security leaves wide open.
 Having a great security WordPress plugin setup in place and making sure you have a good website host can make all the difference.

 What’s the worst that can happen?